 Attending the class

 Our general program classes are designed for you to drop-in to any class.
 While they are arranged around a topic, each class is self-contained.
 You can attend the whole course or simply drop in whenever you can.

 You do not need to book in advance, just choose a meditation class near you and pay when you arrive.
 If you would like more information or help, please contact us.

 Q: I’m new and curious about meditation.
 Which class should I go to first?

-On Sunday mornings, we offer another General Program class from 10:30am-11:45am.
-This class will be different from Tuesday series.
+On Sunday mornings, we offer another General Program class from 10:30am-Noon.
+This class will be different from Monday series.

 Q: How long are classes?

 Classes generally go on for an hour to an hour and a half.
 Look for more details on class pages.